 - Request is picked up by the worker thread.

-- Request is encoded as a SCSI command and sent to the device.
+- SCSI command stored in the request is sent to the device.

 - Request status is read back from the device.